chef/chef-web-docs/chef_master/source/resource_chef_handler.rst

 .. tag handler_custom_example_cookbook_versions_recipe

-The following recipe is added to the run-list for every node on which a list of cookbooks and versions will be generated as report output after every chef-client run.
+The following recipe is added to the run-list for every node on which a list of cookbooks and versions will be generated as report output after every Chef Infra Client run.

 .. code-block:: ruby